Sydney-Informatics-Hub/2025-ABACBS-workshop/_episodes/23-pawsey_nextflow.md

 >
 > In this example, the executor is local (chosen to avoid queue times for the demo).
 Using the `--profile` parameter, you could switch to Setonix.
 >
-> Under Tasks, you’ll see the three processes (colour matched to our demo scenario figure) from our demo, with the final task running two jobs in parallel.
+> Under Tasks, you’ll see the three processes (colour matched to our demo scenario figure), with the final task running two jobs in parallel.
+Each ran successfully, as shown by the tick.
 >
 > After running the workflow, several key directories and files are made:
 >